nhtnhanbn/nhtnhanbn.github.io/monash/msa26.md

 - 40% cap on final exams.
 - Extending SURLY (MSA library) hours until 7:30pm.

-Party in the MSA is running 16 unique candidates, including for all office bearers except Creative & Live Arts Officer and Indigenous Officer, MSC General Representatives, NUS delegates and Lot's Wife Editor.
-An incumbent Residential Community Officer has defected from Change and is contesting for re-election as a Party in the MSA candidate.
+Party in the MSA is running 14 unique candidates, including for all office bearers except Indigenous Officer and Residential Community Officer, MSC General Representatives, NUS delegates and Lot's Wife Editor.
 This is the ticket's largest ever slate of candidates and would give it control of the MSC if it wins the elections.

 Party in the MSA's announced policy proposals include:
 - Building the third runway at Clayton (and the first two).
 - Reversing all increases to office bearer pay passed by Change.
-- Deducting money spent in Sir John's Bar beers from SSAF fees.
+- Deducting money spent on Sir John's Bar beers from SSAF fees.
 - Holding a royal commission into whether to have a royal commission.

 Effectively, the contest for MSC control is a choice between incumbents Change and opposition Party in the MSA.
 As the only opposition in the absence of the Labor Right and Elevate, Party in the MSA has a shot at the highly prized proportionally elected National Union of Students delegates and Monash Student Council General Representatives, which would give it a foothold in national student politics and the MSA's governance, respectively.